practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/Tau Prolog/README.md

 }
 ```

-The next issue was that I didn't intend to show the result of each quicksort run _in Prolog_, because the original program isn't doing it either, so here I finally do one last quicksorting only to show the sorted list:
+The next issue was that I didn't intend to show the result of each quicksort run _in Prolog_, because the original program isn't doing it either, so here I finally do one last quicksorting for only showing the sorted list:

 ```
 // do one last run to show the sorted result like in the other Prolog programs: